Data Engineering

 Collect point-in-time signal history for a universe of tickers.

-Correctly uses as_of parameter to prevent look-ahead bias.
+Correctly filters on knowledge_ts to prevent look-ahead bias.

 """